 Tai Poutini Polytechnic offers a 26-week, full-time New Zealand Certificate in Civil Plant Operation (Level 3), which includes training in operating heavy machinery.

-- Connexis website - information on certificates in civil or infrastructure works
+- Connexis website - certificates in civil or infrastructure works

-- Tai Poutini Polytechnic website - information on civil plant operation course
+- Tai Poutini Polytechnic website - civil plant operation course